kingdido999/zooming/README.md

 Close (zoom out) if currently zoomed-in.
 Fires optional callback when the transition is done.

-#### `Zooming.grab(cursorX, cursorY, start, [callback])`
+#### `Zooming.grab(x, y, start, [callback])`

-Grab the current image given a cursor position and apply extra zoom in.
+Grab the current image given a mouse/touch position and apply extra zoom in.
 Fires optional callback when the transition is done.

+- `x`, `y`: Number.
+The point where the press happened.
-`start`: indicate whether this is the initial grab (press mouse/finger down) or not.
+- `start`: Boolean.
+Indicate whether this is the initial grab (press mouse/finger down) or not.

 #### `Zooming.release([callback])`